 STATE PATROL CAR ACCIDENT INVESTIGATION RECONSTRUCTION TAKES A LONG TIME

-The article noted that in just the past week, three fatal crashes in Minnesota have people speculating on their causes and asking questions.
-Two-year-old Zaiden Engen died after the vehicle he was in was rear-ended on U.S. Highway 10 here on Saturday, Jan.
-6. A Hawley, Minn., woman, 28-year-old Jaynie Halvorson, died when the SUV she was driving collided with a semi south of Hawley early Tuesday, Jan.
-9. Later that day, an East Grand Forks man died in a crash east of Crookston on U.S. Highway 2.
+The article noted that in just the past week, there were three fatal car crashes in Minnesota.
+The survivors what to know their causes and have other questions.
+In one crash, a two-year-old child died after the vehicle he was in was rear-ended on U.S. Highway 10.
+In a second crash, a Hawley, Minn., woman died when the SUV she was driving collided with a semi.
+Later that day, an East Grand Forks man died in a crash east of Crookston on U.S. Highway 2.

-Serious crashes can happen in a split second, so why do they take weeks, even months to investigate?
+Serious crashes can happen in a split second, so why does it take weeks, even months to investigate and get the police report?
 Minnesota State Patrol Sgt.
 Jesse Grabow said it’s like putting together a puzzle with few instructions.
 “That’s why it’s so important for every little piece to come together,” he said.
 Moorhead Police Capt.
 Tory Jacobson said while all parts of an investigation are important, some aspects are more complex than others.
 “Specific science comes into play,” he said.

 Once the injured are tended to and traffic is diverted around a crash, officers begin gathering information at the scene.
 They’ll try to determine whether any driver was having a medical issue or some other impairment.
 A field sobriety test can be done to check for alcohol or drug use.